Mohdsaad1606/ecom_assignment/README.md

 This project demonstrates a complete miniature data engineering workflow using Python, SQLite, and SQL.
 It simulates an e-commerce environment, generates synthetic data, loads it into a database, and performs a multi-table analytical SQL query.

-📌 Project Overview
+Project Overview
 This project includes:

-✔ Synthetic e-commerce data generation
+✔Synthetic e-commerce data generation

-✔ SQLite database creation
+✔SQLite database creation

-✔ Five related tables:
+✔Five related tables:
 customers
 products
 orders
 order_items
 reviews

-✔ Python scripts to ingest and query the database
+✔Python scripts to ingest and query the database

-✔ An analytical SQL query joining multiple tables

-✔ Output displayed through Python (no SQLite CLI required)
+✔An analytical SQL query joining multiple tables ✔Output displayed through Python (no SQLite CLI required)

 This satisfies a typical data engineering assignment workflow end-to-end.